Club: FC Barcelona | Opening: 1957 | Capacity: 99,354 seats

-The stadium hosted two Cup Winners’ Cup finals in the following decades, the first in 1972 between Rangers FC and Dynamo Moscow (3-2), and the second in 1980 between Barcelona and Standard de Liège (2-1).
+The stadium hosted two Cup Winners’ Cup finals in the following decades, the first in 1972 between Glasgow Rangers and Dynamo Moscow (3-2), and the second in 1982 between Barcelona and Standard de Liège (2-1).

 Camp Nou got expanded with a third tier for the 1982 World Cup, which raised capacity to 120,000 places.
 During the World Cup, it hosted the opening match between Belgium and Argentina (1-0), three matches in the second group stage, and the semi-final between Italy and Poland (2-0).